datacarpentry/stata-economics/_episodes/01-explore-data.md

 ```
 {: .output}

-Labels help your coauthors (including your future self) make sense of what is in the variable.
+Labels help your coauthors, and your future self, make sense of what is in the variable.
 For example, that is how we learn that distance is measured in kilometers, not miles.
 Always use them.

 ## Command syntax